-Astha received her MSc. degree in Physics from Savitribai Phule Pune University in 2016.
-She was awarded INSPIRE scholarship by Department of Science and Technology, Government of India during her Bachelors and Masters (2011-2016).
+Dr Sharma was awarded an INSPIRE scholarship by Department of Science and Technology, Government of India during her Bachelors and Masters (2011-2016).
 For more details on her activities, please see her research output.